White Noise vs Green Noise for Sleep and Focus

 Manta White Noise Machine: Your Best Sound Machine

 If you’re looking for a high-quality device to listen to white and green noise, look no further than Manta White Noise Machine.
-Don’t let its name fool you because it provides more than just white noise with 15 soundscapes, including different kinds of colored noise and fan and nature sounds.
+Don’t let its name fool you because it provides more than just white noise.
+It has 15 soundscapes, including different colors of noise, as well as fan and nature sounds.

-Unlike other sound machines, ours keeps disruptive sounds at bay before they even reach you by creating a sound barrier — just position the speaker near the noise source.
+Unlike other sound devices, ours keeps disruptive sounds at bay before they even reach you by creating a sound barrier — just position the speaker near the noise source.

 With its adjustable volume and timer settings, you can tailor the sound to your liking, creating your ideal auditory atmosphere for sleep, concentration or relaxation.